![]() |

 of Introduction to Archaeology.
 The basalt quarried was used for making

 adzes, which was the main wood-working tool of the Hawaiians.
-(The
+(This

 <http://www2.soc.hawaii.edu/css/anth/faculty/graves/graves210/210wk10.htm>